- Ann Coffey MP, Member of Parliament for Stockport, Chair of the All-Party Parliamentary Group on Runaway and Missing Children and Adults

 - Dan Martin, Principal Officer - Social Care, National Children's Bureau

-- (Chair), Joe Russo, Chief Executive, Enthusiasm Trust
+- (Chair), Joseph Russo, Chief Executive, Enthusiasm Trust

 The Home Office published guidance last year to help multiple stakeholders recognise the signs of exploitation of children and vulnerable adults in county lines activity.
 The guidance is provided to assist practitioners to respond appropriately so that potential victims of exploitation receive the support and help they need.

 This October, join us to review the progress so far in addressing criminal exploitation in relation to county lines activity.
 This event will bring together key experts within this topic from across the UK to discuss the latest guidance and good practice in identifying, reaching and supporting young and vulnerable victims of criminal exploitation.
 This is an important event for local authorities, the police, schools and other key stakeholders and will equip participants with the tools to effectively reduce the impact of child criminal exploitation.

 - Update on policy and guidance on responding to the criminal exploitation of children and vulnerable people.

 - Establishing effective partnerships across statutory and non-statutory sectors